What is a C. diff infection?

 The overuse of antibiotics has also lead to antibiotic resistance in many infections, including C. difficile.
 Each year more types of bacteria adapt and become resistant to antibiotics, making these important drugs less and less effective at treating infections.
 The effectiveness of Metronidazole, the most common antibiotic used to treat C. difficile, has been decreasing over the last several years.

-C. difficile is only found in hospitals, right?
+Is C. difficile only found in hospitals?

 Not anymore.
 There are actually more and more cases of C. difficile infecting otherwise healthy people who have not visited a hospital recently.
 According to the CDC, 20% of all C. difficile infections are community-associated, originating outside of healthcare environments.

-Which Probiotics are Best?As you’ve probably heard, C. difficile bacteria are now in our schools, our gyms, and everywhere else that people are.
+As you’ve probably heard, C. difficile bacteria are now in our schools, our gyms, and everywhere else that people are.
 Whether you’re currently infected, getting a hospital treatment or just enjoying our public places, it’s important that you be prepared with solutions that work, and have a game-plan in place on how to reduce your risk of becoming infected.
 More on this in a bit.

 If I get C. difficile, will antibiotics work?